 - Do I have self-control? evaluate whether you have self-control and if you are able to calmly evaluate the situation.
 How can you improve this for the future?
 Perhaps you need to learn to take space and think about the issue before trying to solve it right away.

 - Communication skills: were you demonstrating good communication skills?
-Were you focused on being right or coming to and understanding.
+Were you focused on being right OR compromise (coming to an understanding).
 It’s important to listen and build trust by understanding where each other is coming from.

 - Create a trigger action plan: create a plan to follow when you are emotionally unstable.
 Let the person know that you are upset, frustrated, anxious, etc. Ask for room so you can calm down and approach the situation fairly once you have clarity.